beevik/go6502/README.md

    exported during assembly into the `sample.map` file.
 4. Set the program counter register to value of the `START` address, which was exported during assembly into the `sample.map` file.
+5. Set a debugging breakpoint at hexadecimal memory address `1020`.
-5. Disassemble the first few lines of machine code starting from the program counter address.
+6. Disassemble the first few lines of machine code starting from the program counter address.

 To run this script, type the following on the command line: